 - Molar pregnancy

 #1.
-Implantation bleeding
+Implantation bleeding or Spotting during pregnancy

 When the fertilized egg implants itself in the lining of the uterus, a light bleeding or spotting is experienced.